Ana06/medical-data-android/README.md

 # Android app to collect medical data

 Android app to collect data to be analyzed for medical purposes.
-This mobile app is part of my final degree project at [UCM](https://www.ucm.es).
-It is being used in the project [Bip4cast](http://www.bip4cast.org), in which data of patients from the [San Juan de Dios hospital](http://www.nuestraseñoradelapaz.es) is being collected with the objective of improving the treatment of the bipolar disorder whose crises that can be avoided through early prediction.
+Its development was started as part of a final degree project at [UCM](https://www.ucm.es) which can be found here: [System to predict bipolar disorder crises analysing massive data by Ana María Martínez](http://eprints.ucm.es/38722).
+This mobile app is being used in the project [Bip4cast](http://www.bip4cast.org), in which data of patients from the [San Juan de Dios hospital](http://www.nuestraseñoradelapaz.es) is being collected with the objective of improving the treatment of the bipolar disorder whose crises that can be avoided through early prediction.

 [Android Studio](http://developer.android.com/intl/es/tools/studio/index.html) is being used to develop the app. **Bip4cast.apk** can be used to install the last stable version of the app in your Android device.
 Screenshots of the application in a device with Android 6.0.1 can be seen in [screenshots](https://github.com/Ana06/medical-data-android/tree/master/screenshots) and [screenshots_ES](https://github.com/Ana06/medical-data-android/tree/master/screenshots_ES).
 Also, a video of the app in the same device can be seen in the following link: [https://youtu.be/InZCw9WAZzI](https://youtu.be/InZCw9WAZzI).